An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Wolverine World Wide Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how WWW stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Apparel/Footwear industry.
+We show how WWW stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Footwear Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.